edelstone/actionverb.com/job-ads/content-creator.md

 starts by reviewing your results as a Media Buyer / Paid Traffic Manager.

-We'd like to to write a cover letter and paste it into that box.
+We'd like you to write a cover letter and paste it into that box.
 Please make sure that it contains all of the following information about your level of experience:

  * How many words (rounded to the nearest thousand) of marketing or blog